Creating a Career Development Plan: Tips and Strategies

 - What are my current technical and soft skills?

-Being honest in answering these questions can provide invaluable insights into the areas you must focus on within your role in order to progress upwardly with ease.
+Answering these questions truthfully provides invaluable insights into the areas you should be focusing on in your role in order to progress in a smooth manner.

-Find out the long-term goals of your chosen field of work precisely.
-Setting clear goals for the long term will help you focus on what you would like to achieve in the future.
+Set out the long-term goals for your chosen career field precisely.
+The clarity of long-term objectives can help you remain focused on what you’d like to achieve in the next few years.

 You can ask yourself the following questions: